comboshreddies/kubectl-line/README.md

   _ @

-  will work only if previous output format is yaml or json, and it will store file in specific templated directory
+  will work only if previous output format is yaml or json, and it will store file in specific templated directory path (ie will make needed dirs)